 The requirements cover most birds, including backyard flocks, birds of prey and pigeons.
 They do not affect caged pet birds (such as parrots, canaries or budgies) that are kept entirely inside a domestic dwelling or bird house, with no access to open air.
-However, all poultry species\ must be registered, no matter where they are kept.
+However, all poultry species must be registered, no matter where they are kept.

-[\As defined in the Avian Influenza (Preventive Measures) (England) Regulations 2006 - see below.]
+[As defined in the Avian Influenza (Preventive Measures) (Wales) Regulations 2006 - see below.]

-The Avian Influenza (Preventive Measures) (England) Regulations 2006 require any person who keeps poultry at any one premises to notify APHA of the following:
+The Avian Influenza (Preventive Measures) (Wales) Regulations 2006 require any person who keeps 50 or more poultry at any one premises to notify APHA of the following:

-- address of premises and holding number (if it has one) - keeper's name and address and, if different, that of the owner of the poultry and the occupier of the premises - species kept - type of husbandry system (meat, eggs or hatching eggs) - incubator capacity of any hatchery - number of each species usually kept - seasonal variations that might result in significant differences in number of species - number of species with access to open air - whether the poultry are kept in the presence of, or in the vicinity of, any body of water that attracts wild birds
+- address of premises and holding number (if it has one) - keeper's name and, if different, that of the owner of the poultry and the occupier of the premises - species kept - type of husbandry system (meat, eggs or hatching eggs) - number of each species of poultry usually kept at the premises - incubator capacity of any hatchery - details of any seasonal stocking variations that might result in significant differences in the numbers or species of poultry on the premises - number of each species with access to the open air - whether the poultry are kept in the presence of, or in the vicinity of, any body of water that attracts wild birds